-- 1. What does the American system look like today? - 2.
+- 1. What does the American system look like today and how has history unfolded in the 20th and 21st centuries? - 2.
 Examine select Supreme Court Decisions, regarding the role of each branch of government, and compare with the ideals espoused by the Founding Fathers. - 3.
 Engage in debate on the current role of each branch of government. - 4.
-Term Paper #2
+Short papers, tests over readings, and final project term paper